TektraSense/TektraSense-KiPipe/README.md

     source .venv/bin/activate
     ```

-3.  **Install dependencies:**
+3.  **Install the package in editable mode:**
+    This command reads the `pyproject.toml` file, installs all dependencies, and creates the `kipipe` command.
     ```bash
-    pip install -r requirements.txt
+    pip install -e .
     ```

 4.  **Set up the Database:**
     -   Connect to your PostgreSQL instance using a database management tool (like DBeaver or `psql`).
     -   Create a new, empty database for this project (e.g., `kicad_components`).
-    -   Open the file `scripts/database/schema.sql` from this repository.
+    -   Open the file `database/schema.sql` from this repository.
     -   **Important:** In the script, you must replace `'YOUR_VERY_SECURE_PASSWORD'` with a strong, unique password, and replace `"YOUR_DATABASE_NAME"` with the name of the database you just created.
     -   Run the entire SQL script.
-This single script will create a dedicated user, a new schema, all necessary tables, and populate the initial category data.
+This will create a dedicated user, a new schema, all necessary tables, and populate the initial category data.

 5.  **Set up environment variables:**
     -   Copy the `.env.example` file to `.env`.